Antiquities Act: History

 The Antiquities Act was signed into law by President Theodore Roosevelt during his second term in office.
-The act resulted from concerns about protecting mostly prehistoric Native American ruins and artifacts -- collectively termed "antiquities" -- on federal lands in the West, such as at Chaco Canyon, New Mexico.
+The act resulted from concerns about protecting mostly prehistoric Native American ruins and artifacts—collectively termed "antiquities"—on federal lands in the West, such as at Chaco Canyon, New Mexico.
 Removal of artifacts from these lands by private collectors, "pot hunters," had become a serious problem by the end of the 19th century.
-In 1902, Iowa Congressman John F. Lacey, who chaired the House Committee on the Public Lands, traveled to the Southwest with the rising anthropologist Edgar Lee Hewett, to see for himself the extent of the pot hunters' impact.
+In 1902, Iowa congressman John F. Lacey, who chaired the House Committee on the Public Lands, traveled to the Southwest with the rising anthropologist Edgar Lee Hewett, to see for himself the extent of the pot hunters' impact.
 His findings, supported by an exhaustive report by Hewett to Congress detailing the archaeological resources of the region, provided the necessary impetus for the passage of the legislation.

-The Act failed to deter purposeful, criminal looting at these protected sites and was deemed too vague, resulting in passage of the Archaeological Resources Protection Act of 1979.
+The Act failed to deter purposeful, criminal looting at these protected sites and was deemed too vague, eventually resulting in passage of the Archaeological Resources Protection Act of 1979.
 The Antiquities Act has been praised by several groups for its ability to protect important sites, including The Wilderness Society, the National Parks Conservation Association, The Pew Charitable Trusts, and the National Trust for Historic Preservation.

-Since the Antiquities Act became law, all but four presidents, Richard Nixon, Gerald Ford, Ronald Reagan, and George H.W.
+Since the Antiquities Act became law, all but three presidents, Richard Nixon, Ronald Reagan, and George H.W.
 Bush, have chosen to enlarge or dedicate new national monuments.
-President Obama established more monuments than any president before him, with 26.
-The previous record was held by President Theodore Roosevelt with 18 monuments.
+President Obama established more monuments than any president, with 29 in total.
+The previous record was held by President Clinton with 19 monuments.
+President Carter dedicated the most acreage to national monuments, mostly in areas in Alaska.
 On April 26, 2017, President Donald Trump signed Executive Order 13792 directing a review of the law and its uses.